Gregy677/3Step/README.md

     end)
 end

--- Find a server with 1–7 players, not full, not restricted local function findNewServer()
+-- Find a new server to hop to local function findNewServer()
     local attempts = 0
     while attempts < MaxAttempts do